Powerman 5000: Copies, Clones & Replicants Builders of the Future (2011–2016)

-New Wave and The Noble Rot (2016–present)
+New Wave and The Noble Rot and Abandon Ship (2016–present)

 On May 15, 2016, the band announced that they plan to release new music before the end of that year.
 By October 21 that same year, the band released a short snippet of the track "Die on Your Feet" from the new album onto their official Facebook page.

 By June 2017, the title of the 11th album was revealed as New Wave.
 It was released on October 27, 2017, with the music video of the album's first official single "Sid Vicious in a Dress" released by September 5 that same year.
 In support of the album, the band began touring in the U.S. in October of the same year, and would last through the end of 2018.
-On June 4 of 2018, the band announced they would be taking part of the "Summer of Screams" Tour in September, along with Mushroomhead and The Browning.
-However, on August 23, it was announced the band had to cancel their performances for the tour due to medical reasons involving Spider's vocals.
+On June 4, 2018, the band announced they would be taking part of the "Summer of Screams" Tour in September, along with Mushroomhead and The Browning.
+However, on August 23, it was announced the band had to cancel their performances for the tour for medical reasons involving Spider's vocals.

-In March 2020, it was announced the band has been signed to Cleopatra Records (whom had previously released the cover album Copies, Clones & Replicants), with their new album titled "The Noble Rot" set to have a release for August 28, accompanied by a new tour overseas.
+In March 2020, it was announced the band has been signed to Cleopatra Records (whom had previously released the cover album Copies, Clones & Replicants), with their new album titled The Noble Rot set to have a release for August 28, accompanied by a new tour overseas.
 The lead single "Black Lipstick" was released on June 3 and a video for the song, directed by Spider One, was released on the same day.

+On May 10, 2024, Abandon Ship was released.